Head Coach: Lisa Pawlik

 Coach Pawlik is no stranger to Penn Volleyball or coaching.
 Her love of the game, this program she created, and the passion to coach special student-athletes has brought her back to Penn Volleyball.

-Coach Pawlik has achieved with her players a 724-226 record over her tenure, including a 119-15 Northern Indiana Conference record.
+Coach Pawlik has achieved with her players more than 800 victories.
 Under Pawlik’s direction, the Kingsmen developed State Finalist Teams in 1995, 2000, 2004, 2006, were State Runner-Up in 2002, and captured the first STATE CHAMPIONSHIP in Volleyball at Penn in 2010.
 There are so many memories and little things that make this program one of the elite volleyball programs in the state on and off the court.
 She has been blessed with a supportive family with her husband Rod and children Lexie (husband - Nic) & Jeffrey.
 The tradition of excellence goes with the honor of representing Penn High School and this community.

 There are a few philosophies and ideas that have stuck with me throughout my years of coaching.
 I always look for positives when I coach.
 If you can celebrate the little things throughout each practice, meeting, and game; the big accomplishments become that much sweeter.
 I believe in a family atmosphere.
 If you can rely on the people around you to get you through struggles or challenges in practice you are ready to compete for the person standing next to you in a match.
 It is each person’s responsibility as a part of my program to put their teammates above themselves.
 Success comes to people who believe and have the mentality of, “We is greater than me”.
 Lastly, when a player leaves our program they will be a part of a sisterhood.
 This sisterhood is to be cherished, talked about, remembered, and honored by the current team.